crawl/dgamelaunch-config/README.md

 ### Subsequent runs:

-The entrypoint can be updated to just `/docker-entrypoint.sh`, so that server starts without rebuilding outdated binaries.
+* The entrypoint can be updated to just `/docker-entrypoint.sh`, so that server starts fast without rebuilding outdated binaries.
+* Then, simpy run `docker-compose -f utils/testing-container/docker-compose.yaml up` from the root of the git repo to start the server, allowing it to reuse the binaries and other data already saved in the volumes.

 ### Controlling and debugging the server